 \section{Materials and methods}

-\subsection{LMD system}
+\subsection{LMD System}

-The LMD system is equipped with a fiber laser (IPG Photonics YLS 3000), having \SI{1070}{nm} emission wavelength and \SI{3}{kW} maximum power.
-The radiation is delivered by a \SI{50}{\micro\meter} feeding fiber, coupled with a \SI{400}{\micro\meter} process fiber by a fiber-to-fiber coupler.
-The LMD setup comprises a deposition head (Kuka Industries MWO-I-Powder), equipped with a \SI{129}{mm} focal length lens to collimate the laser beam, and with a \SI{200}{mm} focal length lens to focus it on the working area.
+The LMD system is equipped with a fiber laser source (IPG Photonics YLS 3000), having \SI{1070}{nm} emission wavelength and \SI{3}{kW} maximum power.
+A \SI{400}{\micro\meter} fiber is employed to deliver the processing laser radiation to the deposition head (Kuka Industries MWO-I-Powder).
+The head is equipped with a \SI{129}{mm} focal length lens to collimate the laser beam, and with a \SI{200}{mm} focal length lens to focus it on the working area.
 The collimation is adjusted in order to have a \SI{1.2}{mm} laser spot diameter at the reference standoff distance $S_0=\SI{12}{mm}$.
-An optical monitoring setup can be integrated to the deposition head exploiting a dichroic mirror, as described the following sections.
+Optical monitoring devices can be integrated to the deposition head exploiting a dichroic mirror.

 The deposition head includes a three-jet nozzle (Fraunhofer ILT 3-JET-SO16-S) for powder delivery.
 The powder flow is controlled by a powder feeder (GTV TWIN PF 2/2‐MF).
-Argon is used as carrier gas to deliver the powder from the feeder up to the three-jet nozzle.
+Argon is used as carrier gas to deliver the powder from the feeder to the nozzle.
 During the process argon is used also as shielding gas.
 The deposition head is mounted on a 6-axis anthropomorphic robot (ABB IRB 4600-45).